AOEpeople/semanticore/Readme.md

 The `SEMANTICORE_TOKEN` is required - that's a Gitlab or Github Token which has basic contributor rights and allows to perform the related Git and API operations.

+### Sign Key Configuration

+To enable GPG signing of commits, you have two options:

+- Use `SEMANTICORE_SIGN_KEY` environment variable containing the actual GPG private key
+- Use `SEMANTICORE_SIGN_KEY_FILE` environment variable or the command line option `-sign-key-file` specifying the path to a file containing the
+  GPG private key

+If neither is provided, commits will not be signed.

 ### Set Author and committer

 Semanticore respects [Git Environment variables](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables)